 Many have supplied half remembered trees looking for connections and ancestors.
 All these trees have been logged, and as information comes to light the trees start to fit into the bigger picture.
 It’s like a giant jigsaw.

 But I am not alone.
 There are several Ivens descendants who are equally keen to explore this family, and I have chatted with many, and even met up with a group.
 The historical family information they hold is quite fascinating.
 One of the great pleasures this whole project gives is the insight into the social history of the times.
 The ordinary lives of people.
 While the ‘famous’ are of course interesting, it is the day to day stories that bring history to life.

 My latest project has been to establish a database of ALL known Ivens (and Ivins) taken from all the Census (1841-1911) and the 1939 Register, plus Birth, Marriage, Death, Probate and Parish records and combine them into a comprehensive source of individuals and families with supporting documentation.
 It’s nearly complete and includes all the family trees that have been sent in over the years.
 It currently holds some 10,200 individual records representing 6,200 individuals from early the 17th century onwards.

 But, despite this, I have only just found the elusive link that connects the Swinbrook family to the much larger Warwickshire families.
-One day!
+More work needed!